XNM1/linux-nixos-hyprland-config-dotfiles/README.md

    - If you are working on multiple projects with distinct `rust-toolchain.toml` files or need to switch between stable and nightly Rust versions, consider the following options:

      - Set up a Nix environment using `flake.nix` and [rust-overlay](https://github.com/oxalica/rust-overlay) for each project separately.
-Utilize `nix develop` to manage project-specific Rust environments.
+Utilize `nix develop` or `direnv` to manage project-specific Rust environments.

      - Alternatively, you can install `rustup` through `configuration.nix` and nixpkgs for a system-wide Rust setup.
 This allows you to manage Rust versions globally through `rustup`.

 2. **Troubleshooting Compilation Issues:**
-   If you encounter problems during Rust compilation, especially those related to OpenSSL or SQLite (refer [here](https://nixos.wiki/wiki/Rust#Building_Rust_crates_that_require_external_system_libraries)), leverage the `rustenv` fish function.
-This function is an alias for the `nix-shell -p pkg-config openssl sqlite protobuf --run fish` command, opening a Nix shell with the necessary dependencies for seamless code compilation.
-Additionally, if you use Nix shell, compilation will occur in the runtime directory, which might be insufficient for some projects.
-You can adjust the runtime directory size in `configuration.nix` under `services.logind.extraConfig="RuntimeDirectorySize=8G"`.
+   If you encounter issues during Rust compilation, particularly those related to OpenSSL, SQLite, Wayland, or any other program utilized by `pkg-config` in the compilation process (see [here](https://nixos.wiki/wiki/Rust#Building_Rust_crates_that_require_external_system_libraries)), you can employ the `nix-shell -p pkg-config {your_dependency} [other_dependencies] --run fish` command.
+This command opens a Nix shell with the necessary dependencies, facilitating seamless code compilation.
+   Moreover, when using the Nix shell, be aware that the compilation takes place in the runtime directory, which might be insufficient for certain projects.
+To address this, you can adjust the runtime directory size in the `configuration.nix` file under `services.logind.extraConfig="RuntimeDirectorySize=8G"`.

 3. **Cross-Compilation:**
    For cross-compilation, consider using tools like `zigbuild` or `cross`.
 Personally, I find `zigbuild` preferable, but both are valuable options for your cross-compilation needs.